hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 <img src="../img/total_reads_2.png"  width="800">
 </p>

-### Mapping rate

-Next, we will look at mapping rate, which is the number of reads that were able to successfully be mapped to a unique region of the reference genome, out of the total number of reads (multi-mapped reads were excluded in our pipeline).
-We want to see consistent mapping rates between samples and over 70% mapping (the black dashed line).

 <details>
-<summary><b>Click here for the code to compute mapping rate from your own data</b></summary>
+<summary><b>Click here for the code to compute total reads from your own data</b></summary>
-</br>In order to collect the mapping rate for a sample, we will use information from <code>picard</code>'s  <code>CollectAlignmentSummaryMetrics</code> output that we ran in previous dropdown, which helped us count the number of total reads.
-As a reminder, the code to run this would be:</br></br>
+<br>There are a number of ways and programs to ascertain the total number of reads in a sample, but, for this example, we will use <code>picard</code>. <code>picard</code> is <a href="https://broadinstitute.github.io/picard/">a tool maintained by the Broad Institute</a> with a wide-variety of functions to assist in next-generation sequencing data analysis. <code>picard</code> has multiple functions that can return the total number of reads as part of their analysis, but we will use the <code>CollectAlignmentSummaryMetrics</code> function because we will also need the alignment metrics for the next section on assessing the mapping rate.
+The command to run <code>picard</code>'s <code>CollectAlignmentSummaryMetrics </code> function is:</br></br>
 <pre>
 &#35; Run picard CollectAlignmentSummaryMetrics for a sample java -jar $PICARD/picard.jar CollectAlignmentSummaryMetrics \
   --INPUT $INPUT_BAM \
   --REFERENCE_SEQUENCE $REFERENCE \
   --OUTPUT $OUTPUT_METRICS_FILE
-</pre></br>
-The output column that we are interested in is called <code>PCT_PF_READS_ALIGNED</code>.
+</pre><br>
+The output from <code>picard</code> can sometimes be difficult to intepret on the command-line, because there are usually many columns in the output file.
+However, if you are able to import the data into a spreadsheet software package, like Microsoft Excel, it can be a bit easier to intepret.
+In order to count the number of total reads, we are interested in the column named <code>TOTAL_READS</code>.
 More detailed information on <code>picard</code>'s  <code>CollectAlignmentSummaryMetrics</code> can be found <a href="https://broadinstitute.github.io/picard/command-line-overview.html#CollectAlignmentSummaryMetrics">here</a>.
 <hr />
 </details>

+### Mapping rate

+Next, we will look at mapping rate, which is the number of reads that were able to successfully be mapped to a unique region of the reference genome, out of the total number of reads (multi-mapped reads were excluded in our pipeline).
+We want to see consistent mapping rates between samples and over 70% mapping (the black dashed line).

 ```
 metrics %>%